to the home of the Star Trek: Voyager fanfiction series Fifth

 I'm not as interested in web design as I used to be.
 This site is

-the only one I'm currently managing, because it's the only way I can
+the only one I'm currently managing, only because it's the only way I

 get me wrong, I like having a nice site.
 I know it can't be ugly as